 |Ticket Type||Fri - Sun|

 Li'l Tubers (purchase on site*)

-Minimum age requirement is 7 for the "big" hill.
+Minimum height requirement is 42 inches tall for the "big" hill.
 Only one person per tube admitted on the big hill.

 What to wear tubing